British Rail Class 50: Preservation

 Once preserved, 50002 became the first class 50 to operate a train for a private excursion on the South Devon Railway (April 1992), while 50031 was the first to operate a train for fare paying passengers (Severn Valley Railway May 1992).
 50031 was also the first to operate on the mainline, hauling the Past Time Railtours Pilgrim Hoover train from Birmingham International to Plymouth on 1 November 1997.
 Since then several other members of the class have also been passed for use on Network Rail (was Railtrack) lines.
 However, with changes in the UK's Rail Access regulations (requiring fitment of additional equipment: TPWS/OTMR/GSMR) some of these locos are no longer of a standard to continue mainline operation.
 At present, 50007, 50008, 50044, 50049 & 50050 are passed for main line running.
 The owner of 50021 & 50026 aims to restore them to mainline use in the near future.

 One locomotive, 50017, was hired to Venice Simplon Orient Express (VSOE) to work the Northern Belle service from Bath to Manchester Victoria.
 As part of the contract it was painted in LMS-style maroon livery.
 Following this, the loco spent several years dumped at Tyseley locomotive works before being sold to a private individual.
 The loco was then restored to working order at the Plym Valley Railway, before being sold to Boden Railway Engineering a few years later.
-In Feb 2019 the engine was sold from Boden Rail to the Great Central Railway minus it's mainline equipment.
+In Feb 2019 the engine was sold from Boden Rail to the Great Central Railway minus its mainline equipment.

 In 2003, the National Railway Museum decided to dispose of 50033 due to an inability to commit to maintenance and storage costs.
 This was subject to a suitable owner being found for what was now a museum asset.
 After spending a period on loan to the North Yorkshire Moors Railway in 2004 the locomotive was moved to the Swindon Steam Railway Museum.
 However, soon after it was sent on to the Tyseley Locomotive Works as part of a proposed move to the RailSchool project and Royal Docks Heritage Railway in North Woolwich, London.
 When the Crossrail project was authorised, this scheme fell by the wayside, stranding 50033 at the Birmingham Railway Museum (Tyseley).
 After a period the ownership of the loco was transferred between the museums in lieu of storage payments.
 Unfortunately due to lack of covered accommodation the loco was stored in the open.
 This situation ended in February 2018, when an agreement between the Birmingham Railway Museum and the Fifty Fund was reached to return the locomotive to operational use.
 As part of this arrangement the locomotive was moved to the Severn Valley Railway in May of the same year.
 After an intense restoration effort the loco hauled trains at the Class 50 Golden Anniversary Gala in October 2018.
 As the loco was still in undercoat, it was possible for gala attendees to graffiti the loco body for a payment towards its full repaint – an exercise that raised over £3,800.